The very first paycheck I received from this blog was in April 2013, about three months after it was created. The ever exciting total?

-If you’re more advanced, you may want to check out ConvertKit, which is what I use now.
+If you’re more advanced, you may want to check out ConvertKit, which is what I recommend to my students.
 It has the more advanced features of high-end email marketing systems, but without the enormous price tag and learning curve.
 (That’s an affiliate link, by the way.
-I love and use ConvertKit, but just wanted to keep it real here).
+I love and recommend ConvertKit, but just wanted to keep it real here).

 Step 6: Create a lead magnet that attracts your ideal customer.
 (Day 4-5)

 A lead magnet is something that you give away for free in exchange for someone’s email address.
 To get the most out of your lead magnet, it’s important (dire!) that it attracts the right people.
 There would be little use for creating a lead magnet that isn’t hyper-relevant to your ideal audience, because then you’d be growing a list of people who will never purchase your products or share your work.

 Now that you have a firm grasp on who you’re creating for and what type of work you’ll be doing, it should be fairly easy to create a lead magnet that helps those types of people and is relevant to your work.
 Similarly, you want your lead magnet to prime your audience for your product.
 Using our previous example, if you’re creating an e-cookbook with quick, paleo meals, then your lead magnet could be something like, “10 Reasons Why Paleo Will Change Your Life” or “5 Easy Paleo Meals for Beginners.”
 Both of these examples get your audience ready to fall head over heels for Paleo, so that when you release your full cookbook, your peeps will already be interested.